List of Saw characters: Paul

 Paul is one of John's earliest victims, chosen because he attempted suicide by cutting his wrists despite having a good life with a wife and kids.
 Paul is placed in a large cage lined with a maze of razor wire and is given two hours to crawl his way to freedom; ironically if Paul wants to live, he will be forced to cut himself again, but if he wants to die, all he has to do is wait.
-Paul attempts to escape, but bleeds to death before reaching the exit; Jigsaw subsequently cuts the shape of a puzzle piece from his remains.
+Paul attempts to escape, but fails to reach the exit in time and subsequently bleeds to death; Jigsaw subsequently cuts the shape of a puzzle piece from his remains.
+Paul's corpse is found by police, covered with very deep cuts and in an early stage of decomposition, some time after his death.
 Paul is later seen in Saw IV leaving Jill's drug clinic.
 In Saw V, Paul is shown being kidnapped by both John and Mark Hoffman for his test in Saw.